 But what computer should you use?
 Is a fast multi-core CPU required?
 No. In fact, raw CPU power is really not that important.
 Low-end Atoms and Celerons CPUs are more than sufficient for running LinuxCNC.
 Typically a computer is selected based off its latency.
 Latency is defined as “how long it takes the PC to stop what it is doing and respond to an external request.”
 With LinuxCNC, the computer’s CPU handles the step pulses (in some cases – see below), so any delay (i.e. latency) between when a step pulse needs to be generated and when it is actually generated will directly affect the motor's performance.
 A computer's latency is a sum of all the delayed caused by active components.

 Because latency is not a specification that is reported by manufactures, I believe that it is best to purchase a computer that other have had success with.
-I used an Intel NUC 5 in my build, but I had to disable the WiFi card, which caused a spike a latency every time it looked for a new data packet to download.
+I had a lot of luck with both the Intel Nuc 5 (i3 CPU) and Intel Nuc 11 (i5 CPU).
 There is a database of the realtime performance of various computers/CPU found here.

 It may be helpful to point out what computers are not ideal for running LinuxCNC.
 Laptops are rarely a good fit.
 All of the power management software that is running in the background to prevent the laptop from overheating eat into the realtime performance.
 There is more information on what hardware is not ideal for LinuxCNC found here.